-For many Americans and Western Europeans, Eastern Europe and especially its cuisine is a mystery that they may be tried once or twice in some restaurant.
-For those who liked what they tried, it becomes rather hard to find what it was and how to cook it.
+For many Americans and Western Europeans, Eastern Europe and its cuisine is a mystery.
+They may have tried it once or twice in a restaurant, but for those who liked what they tried, it becomes rather hard to find what it was and how to cook it.
 That's why I decided to write some articles with the recipes of the dishes I grew up with living in Ukraine and being Armenian by origin.

-Pampushky brushed with garlic sauce is a very tasty addition to the borscht, and what's the best part, since they don't take much of your time actually "cooking" them, but instead take time for the dough to get ready, you can make them while cooking borscht.
-And in 2-2.5 hours you'll be having a traditional Ukrainian meal: borscht with pampushky.
+Pampushky brushed with garlic sauce is a very tasty addition to borscht, and it's the best part.
+They don't take much time to actually cook, but getting the dough ready does take some time—you can make them while cooking borscht.
+In 2–2.5 hours, you'll be having a traditional Ukrainian meal: borscht with pampushky.

 What Is Pampushky?

 Pampushky are Ukrainian buns made of yeast dough.
 They resemble brioche rolls but differ in taste.
 Pampushky are brushed with garlic sauce and served with borscht.
 It's very important to note that pampushky are baked, not fried.

 There are many western recipes for "pampushky" that call them doughnuts and fry them instead of baking them.
 These are not pampushky, but pyshky, another Eastern European dessert.
 In this article, you'll learn about authentic Ukrainian pampushky and how to make them in the convenience of your own home—without going to Ukraine.

 |Prep time||Cook time||Ready in||Yields|

 - 1 teaspoon salt

 - 1 glass of water or milk